 Best College for Homeschoolers

 St. John’s College welcomes homeschooled students.
-More than 8% of Johnnies are homeschooled, and they find a college of fellow independent learners who value a community passionate about ideas.
+Nearly 10 percent of Johnnies are homeschooled, and they find a college of fellow independent learners who value a community passionate about ideas.
 St. John’s can be a particularly great place to continue an education that breaks the mold.

 Want to learn more about being a homeschooled student at St. John’s?
 Read about current St. John’s students from homeschooling backgrounds.
-Also, explore the Campus Experience pages to learn about our campuses, student groups, religious life, and more.
+Explore the Annapolis Campus Experience and the Santa Fe Campus Experience to learn about our campuses, student groups, religious life, and more.
 Attend Summer Academy to experience our classical curriculum and small, discussion-based classes.

 “I decided to come here because it felt like a continuation of my education.
 It was how I’d always been learning.
 I would get books on these subjects and we’d talk about it.
 It was very similar to this education—reading and discussing, though on a much smaller scale.
 Everything was geared toward my interests.”